pedrohba1/umctec-back-end/README.md

 After that, copy the contents of `.env.example` into `.env.test` and insert the variables accordingly  The test scripts in the `package.json` file will handle migrations, don't worry.

+The tests are using the seeds.
+If the seeding script does not run for some reason, tests will mostly fail.

 ## Roadmap <a name = "roadmap"></a>

 1. make the endpoints and all code related to storing and fetching them from the database: